The Studio, and My Philosophy

 My photography style is informed by fine art traditions and mixes in a bit of editorial and fashion sensibilities.
 You can also use the term "semi-photojournalism", which I totally made up.
 True photojournalism means taking a photo of whatever is occurring with zero interference from the photographer.
 I, however, will invite you to stand in a perfect pool of light, or move a water bottle out of my way to get the best shot.
 So... "semi-photojournalism" wedding photography fits.

 I’m based in New York City, and serve both local and international weddings.

-My studio is a full service wedding and elopement photography studio, committed to sharing the story of starting your new family through editorial, vibrant photos.
-My process is to create a strong personal connection with my clients (usually over coffee or a glass of wine) in order to gain a good understanding of their wedding day vision.
+My process is to create a strong personal connection with my clients and their wedding planners before the wedding day (usually over coffee or a glass of wine) in order to gain a good understanding of their wedding day vision.

 My team is made up of the best lighting assistants, second photographers, photo editors, retouchers, and album designers I know, to ensure that everything about your experience leaves you feeling well taken care of and supported, and that your photos are gorgeous beyond your expectations.

 My photography has been featured in the New York Times, the Huffington Post, Cosmopolitan Magazine, Catalyst Wedding Co., the Associated Press, a Practical Wedding, Glamour, BRIDES, Style and the Bride, Offbeat Bride, Simply Elope, and in international newspapers.
 I was listed by Tomayia Colvin as a "Notable Black Female Photographer to Follow."

 My husband and I live in the Park Slope area of Brooklyn, New York City.